timswims/ESK/README.md

 6. Click on the Request Code button to receive the verification code via a text message to the mobile number that you provided when you filled out the Mobile Number Field.

-7. Once you receive the code, type that code into Verification code field and click the verify button.
+7. Once you receive the code, type that code into the Verification Code Field and click the verify button.
 It may take a minute or so for the verification button to work.

 8. In the Credit Card Details Section (Section 3) click on the Add Payment Button and provide information from a credit card.
 Debit cards can be used as well.
 You will be asked to verify your address and provide the card information in separate windows

-9. In the Terms & Conditions section (Section 4), check the complete box and click the complete box.
+9. In the Terms & Conditions section (Section 4), check the complete box and click the Complete button.

 10. Following this completion your cloud account will start to be provisioned and will take a few minutes to be completed.

+**Note:** *Oracle will not charge you during the free trial and you will not be charged after the free tiral without your approval.*

 #### Access the Oracle Management Cloud Console